 Last Updated on by

-When it comes to training for a race, runners are often hyper focused on mileage and paces, specifically, making sure they cover the distances at the speed they are supposed to based on a given training plan.
+You see, when it comes to training for a race, runners are often hyper focused on mileage and paces.
+Specifically, they want to make sure they cover the distances at the speed they are supposed to based on a given training plan.
 For many, hitting those numbers can feel like the ultimate deal breaker for performance.
 However, there are a number of other, non-running habits that have nothing to do with running at all that may actually positively – or negatively- impact training…and you might not even know it.

 Do you get enough sleep every night?